About me.

 I was also a member of the Illuminating Engineering Society of North America (IESNA) (I initially joined in the mid 80's) and during this period I served on the Executive Committee of the Toronto Centre.

-I also worked as an independant Lighting Designer and Consultant where I was able to redesign and bring up to standard, all of the interior lighting for the offices, control tower and control rooms at the Nav Canada Air Traffic Control Facility at Toronto Pearson Airport.
+I also worked as an independant Lighting Designer and Consultant where, amongst other work, I was able to redesign and bring up to standard, all of the interior lighting for the offices, control tower and control rooms at the NavCanada Air Traffic Control Facility at Toronto Pearson Airport.

 …

 I changed gears and with my family's support I embarked on my 28 year career in the glamourous world of LTL Freight that I mentioned at the top of the page.
+I made the best of this career and

-I spent the last 21 1/2 years working for XPO Logistics (formerly Con-Way Freight).
-I made the best of this career, working not only as a P&D driver, but as Driver Trainer, Chair of the JHSC for 15 yrs., Lead Hand, and mentor to the new, and older drivers.
+I spent my last 21 1/2 years working for XPO Logistics (formerly Con-Way Freight).
+I worked not only as a P&D driver, but as Driver Trainer, Chair of the JHSC for 15 yrs., Lead Hand, and mentor to the new, and older drivers.

 …